-Find treatment options – One of the hardest steps for people struggling with BPD is making the decision to enter treatment.
+Find treatment options – One of the hardest steps for people struggling with BPD is making the decision to enter treatment at a hospital or treatment center.
 While your loved one may not initially respond favorably to the suggestion of treatment, it’s important to research inpatient treatment options for your loved one.
 Call ahead and see if you can arrange a tour.
 Go to the appointment armed with a list of questions to ease your anxiety about the center.

-Continue to offer support- If your loved one does agree to enter a treatment program, continue to be there for them throughout the entire process.
+Continue to offer support- If your loved one does agree to enter a treatment center or hospital, continue to be there for them throughout the entire process.
 Offer to go to the initial appointments with them, stay in touch, or visit them when they are in treatment.
 Make sure they know that you will continue to be there for them.

 Borderline personality disorder affects everything, including how you feel about yourself, how you relate to others, and how you behave.
 Those with untreated BPD tend to get worse over time, as your view of yourself on gets harsher, causing you to believe that you are a bad person who doesn’t even deserve to exist.
 All of these unstable self-images cause problems with work, losses of friendships, and changes in goals and values.
 Your relationships tend to be in a constant state of turmoil due to the fact that at one moment you idealize someone and hate them the next.

-An inpatient program that is qualified to treat borderline personality disorder can help you feel better about yourself and help you live a more stable and rewarding life.
-An inpatient program will allow you to focus on the recovery process as you are removed from the stress and anxiety of everyday life.
+An inpatient program at a treatment center or hospital that is qualified to treat borderline personality disorder can help you feel better about yourself and help you live a more stable and rewarding life.
+An inpatient program at a treatment center or hospital will allow you to focus on the recovery process as you are removed from the stress and anxiety of everyday life.
 Additionally, you will have a treatment plan designed specifically for you with your needs in mind.
 Through individual therapy, group sessions, and family therapy you can gain the tools you need to manage your BPD and begin living the life you deserve.

 The most effective treatment for borderline personality disorder is a combination of medication and long-term psychotherapy.
 Medication is often prescribed to those with BPD to help with the specific symptoms.
 The most common medications used are antidepressants, mood stabilizers, and antipsychotics.
-Medication will be continuously monitored by your treatment team and altered if necessary.
+Medication will be continuously monitored by your treatment team at Highland Ridge Hospital and altered if necessary.

 In addition to medication, long-term psychotherapy is essential to help control symptoms of borderline personality disorder and work through problems it is has caused.
-Some of the methods we use for psychotherapy include:
+Some of the methods we use at our treatment center for psychotherapy include:

-Individual therapy: This form of therapy is held at least one time per week, but is available on a more regular basis if needed.
+Individual therapy: This form of therapy is held at least one time per week at our treatment center, but is available on a more regular basis if needed.
 Individual sessions are specifically designed to give patients time with a therapist that is focused upon their own needs and issues.
-Individual counseling can range in topics, including anything from problems caused by BPD to more appropriate ways of interacting in social situations.
+Individual counseling at Highland Ridge Hospital can range in topics, including anything from problems caused by BPD to more appropriate ways of interacting in social situations.

-Family therapy: Within 72 hours of admission, there will be a meeting between you, your loved ones, and your therapist, so that everyone can be integrated into the recovery plan.
+Family therapy: Within 72 hours of admission at Highland Ridge Hospital, there will be a meeting between you, your loved ones, and your therapist, so that everyone can be integrated into the recovery plan.
 While we like to hold these meetings in person, we can do them via phone if your family is not available.
 Family sessions will address the disorder, how it’s impacted the family, and processing of emotions.

-In addition to a traditional therapeutic methods we offer a number of experiential programs to help the patients fully heal.
+In addition to a traditional therapeutic methods at our treatment center, we offer a number of experiential programs to help the patients fully heal.
 Some of these program may include: